 Amazon.com, the largest online retailer in the world today, got started out in books and then entertainment categories.

-Popular ecommerce websites
+Popular ecommerce websites in Ghana

 The popularity of a website is largely correlated with the number of visitors accessing that website regularly.
 The more visitors to your website, the more popular you are.